TeKaiChou/Intensive-Cloud-Training-Project/README.md

 Please don't worry about the expense of this project!
 You will not spend any money on this project!
 When signing up for new accounts of AWS and GCP, you will be on the free tier for AWS and have $300 credits for GCP to start your first cloud project.
 Sounds great?
 Let's start it!
 The cloud hosting providers and tools we will use are listed below:

 - Cloud Platform: AWS, GCP
-- Development Tools: Terraform, Docker, Kubernetes, GCR
+- Development Tools: Terraform, Docker, Kubernetes, Container Registry
 - Data Storage: AWS S3
 - Database: Google Cloud SQL